hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

 categories: news
 ---
-In april 2020 the approach [by Levine et al.](http://ceur-ws.org/Vol-1873/IWPE17_paper_12.pdf) to track downloaders was thoroughly debunked and proven to be wrong:
+In april 2020 the approach [by Levine et al.](http://ceur-ws.org/Vol-1873/IWPE17_paper_12.pdf) to track downloaders was proven to be wrong:
 *Their false positives rate is wrong, their math is wrong, and their model is wrong.
 Therefore results you get when using their method are false.* Yet this approach is still used two years later to get warrants against Freenet users.

-The Levine group themselves even changed their method in response (they posted this to conference proceedings, not peer-reviewed, and unlikely to pass peer-review because it contains claims that are obviously false), but they still use the 2017 method for arguments in court.
+The Levine group themselves changed their method in response (they posted this to conference proceedings, not peer-reviewed, and unlikely to pass peer-review because it contains claims that are obviously false), but they still use the 2017 method for arguments in court.

 Therefore we are now providing the arguments that disprove it directly on the Freenet Project website to ensure that they are found when